Mark H. Buzby: Career

-Following this tour, Buzby returned to sea as United States Sixth Fleet assistant operations officer, and participated in combat operations as part of NATO’s Operation Allied Force in Kosovo.
-He then assumed command of Destroyer Squadron 31 as the sea combat commander for the Abraham Lincoln Battle Group during two deployments in support of Operations Southern Watch and Enduring Freedom in Iraq and Afghanistan, respectively.
+After this tour, Buzby returned to sea as United States Sixth Fleet assistant operations officer, and participated in combat operations as part of NATO’s Operation Allied Force in Kosovo.
+He then assumed command of Destroyer Squadron 31 as the sea combat commander for the Abraham Lincoln Battle Group during a deployment for Operation Southern Watch in Iraq and another for Enduring Freedom in Afghanistan.

-Ashore, Buzby has served on the Navy staff as the Point Defense Anti-Air Warfare section head for Surface Warfare Division and as Aegis Combat System development officer.
-Early joint experience was on the Joint Staff, Joint Operations Division as an operations officer and chairman's briefer.
-He was the 16th commanding officer of Surface Warfare Officers School command.
+Ashore, Buzby served on the Navy staff as the Point Defense Anti-Air Warfare section head for Surface Warfare Division and as Aegis Combat System development officer.
+An early joint experience was on the Joint Staff, Joint Operations Division as an operations officer and chairman's briefer.
+He was the 16th commanding officer of Surface Warfare Officers School.

 Buzby took command of Joint Task Force Guantanamo in May 2007 and was relieved by Admiral David M. Thomas Jr. in 2008.

-As a flag officer, Buzby has served on the Navy staff as deputy for Surface Ships, deputy for Surface Warfare and deputy for Expeditionary Warfare.
+As a flag officer, Buzby served on the Navy staff as deputy for surface ships, deputy for surface warfare and deputy for expeditionary warfare.
 He has also served as commander, Joint Task Force Guantanamo, and most recently as deputy chief of Staff for Global Force Management and Joint Operations, United States Fleet Forces Command.
 Buzby served as the commander of the U.S. Navy's Military Sealift Command from October 2009 to March 2013.

 Buzby's personal awards include the Defense Superior Service Medal, Legion of Merit (four awards), Bronze Star, Defense Meritorious Service Medal, Meritorious Service Medal (five awards) and various other unit and campaign awards.